balaGlolge/mendix/README.md

 - Creating user stories in Excel and import on Mendix
 ![Excel User Stories](/images/excel_user_stories.png "Excel User Stories")

+- Create a New Entity

+# Common Gotchas
+## Kanban Board
+- Mendix Portal > Develop > Planning

+## Nested Data
+I’m trying to copy to dropdown selection from the 4.10.3 Create Details Page - Rapid Developer Path (Business Analyst) section.

+However, I couldn’t load any attributes for the Trainee Name.

+My question really is, is there a dropdown selection widget that lists all of the Trainee Name in the Database?

+Make sure that the first thing Jimmy can do on that page is to select a Trainee.
+Also, this is probably the most important information about the Registration, so it should be the first editable field.
+Trainee selection widget.

+Answer
+- That is because none of the Trainee’s attributes have a correct type for a dropdown: Enumeration or Association.
+Over association you can get the Trainee’s name, but you have to lose the Dataview Trainee first.
+Place the dropdown in the dataview of the registration.
+Then you will be able to select over association Registration/Registration_Trainee/Trainee/TraineeName.
 # Learning Path - Rapid Developer (Analyst)

 # Errors